attivio/suit/docs/introduction.md

 For each component, you can see:
-* An example of how you would import it into your application's pages or other componenets (clicking the icon next to the import statement will copy it to the clipboard).
+* An example of how you would import it into your application's pages or other components (clicking the icon next to the import statement will copy it to the clipboard).
 * A description of the component (from the source code) explaining what it is designed to do and how you might use it.
 * A list of the properties of the component, their types, and descriptions.
-(Note that due to an iussue in the react-docgen library used by react-styleguidist, all properties show up in the list as "required" although many are, in fact, optional.
+(Note that due to an issue in the react-docgen library used by react-styleguidist, all properties show up in the list as "required" although many are, in fact, optional.
 See the comments for a property: if it is described as being optional or having a default value then it can be omitted.